 5. Following a decision to delay or close the university, an emergency status will be immediately implemented.
-The President will notify the vice presidents, the director of athletics and the director of communications.
+The president will notify the vice presidents and the director of athletics.
 The director of public safety will be responsible for contacting the appropriate media outlets.
-The Mount's “Weather Line” and the university's web page will be the first notified of the decision.
+The Mount's "Weather Line" and the university's web page will be the first notified of the decision.
 Class cancellations will be posted on the Mount's Weather Line and web page and updated every half hour.

 Mount Weather Line: (301) 447-5777

 The following radio and TV stations can be monitored as an additional source of information concerning the status of the university:

 Frederick WFMD 930 AM

 Waynesboro WAYZ 1380 AM

 Baltimore WBAL Channel 11

 6. In the event of a university closing, only essential personnel should report to work.
 In the event of a delay, essential personnel and all physical plant personnel should report to work as regularly scheduled.
 Hourly staff employees will be paid in accordance with the Employee Handbook for Staff Employees of Mount St. Mary's University.

 Scheduled public safety officers, residence life staff, student health services staff, and designated physical plant employees are considered essential personnel.
 Although not considered essential services, the library, media center, computer labs, and Knott PNC Sports Complex have each developed contingency plans so that limited services can be offered except in the most extreme of weather conditions.
 The post office, university store, and all other offices and services are considered nonessential and will not open when the university is declared closed.